 The Self-Sufficiency Standard is now calculated for over 700 family types ranging from one adult with no children, to one adult with one infant, one adult with one preschooler, and so forth, up to three-adult families with six teenagers plus additional weighted Standard for families with seven to ten children and families with four to ten adults.

 The Self-Sufficiency Standard assumes adult household members work full time and therefore includes all major costs associated with employment for adult household members (i.e., taxes, transportation, and child care for families with young children).
-A more detailed description can be found here.
+Read a more detailed description.

 How can the Self-Sufficiency Standard be used?

 The Self-Sufficiency Standard is currently being used to better understand issues of income adequacy, to create and analyze policy, and to help individuals striving to meet their basic needs.
 Community organizations, academic researchers, policy institutes, legal advocates, training providers, community action agencies, and state and local officials, among others are using the Standard.
-Click here for a list of the ways the Standard has been used.
+Read ways the Standard has been used.

 Get a Self-Sufficiency Standard for Your State

 The Self-Sufficiency Standard has been calculated for 39 states.
-To find out if a Standard has been calculated for your state click here.
+Find out if a Standard has been calculated for your state.
 To find out information about creating a Standard for your state or to update an existing Standard, please contact Dr. Diana Pearce at 206-616-2850 or firstname.lastname@example.org.